skazhy/dotfiles/README.md

 ### Vim

 FZF and ripgrep are required: `brew install fzf ripgrep`.
+I am using [FiraCode](https://github.com/tonsky/FiraCode) in the non-terminal Vim.
 I use the following Vim plugins (managed with git submodules + native Vim 8 package manager)